Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Binaries supported right now

-- DEB, RPM, Pacman, AppImage and TAR.XZ (with the heroic binary and all dependecies)
+- DEB, RPM and AppImage
 - Recommended AUR version: https://aur.archlinux.org/packages/heroic-games-launcher-bin/
 - Might think about Flatpak And/Or SNAP in the future as well